nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 ### Simulating events
-Let’s upgrade our component by adding a click event.
-This also means we have to rewrite our component to the class notation as we are going to bind the click event function to the component.
-Which can easily be done by creating an arrow function inside our component.
+Let’s update our component by adding click event-listener.
+This also means we've to rewrite our component to the category notation as we are getting to bind the click event function to the component.
+Which can be done by creating a function inside your component.
 ```
 import React, { Component } from 'react';
 import { string } from 'prop-types';